chauff/cse1500-web-transcripts/Assignment-3.md

 ---
 Hints:

-- CSS examples are plentiful on the Web; you can adapt them to your own needs.
+- CSS examples are plentiful on the web; you can adapt them to your own needs.
 Make sure though, that you **understand** the different CSS rules you are adding and are able to **explain** their effect.
 If in doubt, go for simpler CSS rules, often the same effect can be achieved in a myriad of ways.
 - If you are looking at [CSS examples from CodePen](https://codepen.io/tag/css/#) or similar platforms for inspiration, be aware of the fact that CSS extensions such as Sass exist.
 Do not use those, in this course we make use of *plain CSS*.

 ---